rs3lab/Odinfs/guide.md

 $ ./fig.sh
 ```

 Please check all the ```*.eps``` files numbered according to the figures in the paper.
-We don't include legends in these figures since we have not figured out how to do it nicely with gnuplot :stuck_out_tongue_winking_eye:.
-The legends are the same as the corresponding figures in the paper. :stuck_out_tongue_closed_eyes:
+We don't include legends in these figures since we have not figured out how to do it nicely with gnuplot.
+The legends are the same as the corresponding figures in the paper.

 # Validation of the main claims: